 Make sure you save/backup any important emails prior to graduation if you want to take them with you.

-Make sure you only credit your print account with the necessary costs for your printing up to the end of your studies.
-As any print credit cannot be refunded.
+Make sure you only credit your print account with the necessary costs for your printing up to the end of your studies, as any leftover print credit cannot be refunded.

 Make sure you save/download any files that you want to keep on OneDrive and Office 365.